Bacteria Antibody Candidate, TRL1068

 drug resistance in most clinically relevant multi-drug-resistant bacteria species, both gram positive and gram negative.
 Biofilm is also implicated as a factor promoting Alzheimer's pathogenesis.

 TRL1068 has received more than $5M in grant funding from the NIH to facilitate preclinical development, including multiple animal proof-of-concept experiments.
-TRL1068 will reach Phase I clinical trials by 2018.
+TRL1068 will enter Phase 1 clinical trials in the second half of 2020.

 Broad-Spectrum Biofilm Disruptor Human mAb, TRL1068